Nuraly123456/Nuraly123456/README.md

 🚀 I’ve also participated in several **Astana Hub** projects, gaining hands-on experience in modern development practices.

 ---

 💻 I enjoy building full-stack solutions — from clean, scalable frontends to efficient backend integrations.
 🔧 I love experimenting with new technologies and improving my workflow with modern tools and automation.
+🌱 Currently focusing on backend development, APIs, and integration systems.

+💻 I enjoy building full-stack solutions — from clean, scalable frontends to efficient backend integrations.
+🔧 I love experimenting with new technologies and improving my workflow with modern tools and automation.